 Malware is the second most threatening cyber risk that can be as damaging and costly to an SME.
 It involves various cyber threats such as trojans and viruses.
 Malware risks can be found in links through emails, downloads, malicious websites or even connecting to infected devices.
 These attacks can be damaging, especially for SMEs, as they can corrupt company devices which can be expensive to replace or fix.
 In addition, malware attackers can gain backdoor access to data which is highly harmful and risky for employees and consumers.
 Companies’ danger increases when employees bring their own personal devices to work with business information and on the company network because personal devices are much more likely to be at risk from malicious downloads.

 Data breached from malware attackers can be financial data, employee emails, passwords and even SME network access.
 Much like Phishing, this can damage a company’s image and ruin the business credibility, especially when the SME is involved in a significant financial loss due to the malware risk.

 The most common signs of malware are Slow performance, Frequent pop-up ads and Problems starting/shutting down.
 Sometimes, the pop-ups warn the user that ‘the computer has been infected and should use the link to help solve the problem’.

 #3 Ransomware – Costly Attack

 Ransomware is one of the most costly cyber-attacks, affecting thousands of businesses every year.
 The attacks are on the rise in the Asia-Pacific region, resulting in one of the most common risks faced by SMEs in Asia.
 Ransomware is a specific type of malware that breaches into and restricts access to company data and demands a certain amount of funds for it to be unlocked.
-This leaves the business helpless and without any control over crucial data that can be extremely damaging if shared on the internet.
+This leaves the business helpless and without control over crucial data that can be highly damaging if shared on the internet.